 Every client leaves their first session with an objective, numerical before-and-after result.
 There is no ambiguity about what changed.

-Documented Beyond Rest averages:
+Documented Beyond Rest data:

-- Individual range on first session: 1.5 cm to 15+ cm
+- Individual range on first session: 1.5cm to 15cm or more

 - Sessions run 25 minutes under the Contour Light pads plus 10 minutes on a vibration plate (35 minutes total)